2024: Opening up the Space Between Us

 The webinar series: ‘Francisco & Friends: an Embodiment of Relationship’

 In 2021 Mind & Life Europe paid tribute to two anniversaries: the 20th of Francisco’s passing in 2001 and the 30th of the publication of The Embodied Mind.
-Hence the overall title of our program is ‘Embodiment and Enaction – Varela & Friends 20/30’.
+Hence the overall title of our programme is ‘Embodiment and Enaction – Varela & Friends 20/30’.

 On May 28th, 2001, our dear friend, co-founder of Mind & Life, Francisco Varela passed away.
-In June 2021 we launched a new webinar series within the overall program, spanning throughout the rest of the year, titled “Francisco & Friends: an Embodiment of Relationship”.
+In June 2021 we launched a new webinar series within the overall programme, spanning throughout the rest of the year, titled “Francisco & Friends: an Embodiment of Relationship”.
 In this series Francisco’s friends, colleagues and dialogue partners share their personal experiences and insights working with him, and where their special relationship led them in their life and work.
 We started this series with two special minds, great friends of Francisco, The Dalai Lama (June 9), and Evan Thompson (June 14).

 About the series of webinars: in the context of our celebratory year, we center the contributions to this webinar series on the themes of friendship and relationship linked with Francisco Varela, and on the life and influence of the book he wrote with Evan Thompson and Eleanor Rosch, The Embodied Mind, in which the concept of enaction is introduced.